-- 210. Transmission of case to General Division of High Court - 211.
+- 210. Transmission of case to High Court - 211.
 Public Prosecutor may issue subsequent fiat - 211A.
-When criminal case disclosure procedures apply - 212.
-Procedure after case has been transmitted to General Division of High Court - 213.
+When criminal case disclosure procedures apply - Procedure after case has been transmitted to High Court 212. - 213.
 When Case for the Prosecution is served - 214.
 Contents of Case for the Prosecution - 215.
 When Case for the Defence is served - 216.
 Court to explain to unrepresented accused certain matters - 217.
-Contents of Case for the Defence
+Contents of Case for the Defence - 218.
+Time for service of other statements, etc.